Home: bestmedicalaid.co.za

 Several plans provide good in-hospital cover and lower day-to-day saving funds, reducing your total contribution.

-You can then use that money to build up your own day-to-day savings fund.
+If you join a hospital-only plan, you'll save on premiums and can then use that saving to build up your own day-to-day costs fund.

 4. Check the Scheme's Claim Payment Record.